srnichols/StampsPattern/docs/DEPLOYMENT_GUIDE.md

 ### 🌐 Domain naming (test vs. production)

 - Test framework: No global domain reservation is required.
 Use Azure base domains/hostnames for Container Apps/Functions during development and testing.
 - Production: Implement a global domain reservation to guarantee uniqueness across tenants.
-See “Domain naming and global uniqueness” in the [Management Portal Plan](./MANAGEMENT_PORTAL_PLAN.md#domain-naming-and-global-uniqueness) for patterns and caveats.
+See “Domain naming and global uniqueness” in the [Management Portal User Guide](./MANAGEMENT_PORTAL_USER_GUIDE.md) for patterns and caveats.